GameRuiner/Indian-Traffic-Violation-Insights/README.md

-# Indian Traffic Violation Insights
+# Indian traffic violation insights

-## Problem Description
+## Problem description

 Traffic violations are a significant issue in India, contributing to road congestion, accidents, and safety risks.
 With a vast number of violations recorded daily, analyzing this data is crucial for identifying patterns, improving law enforcement strategies, and enhancing road safety measures.